-Ceilings are to be built at a height that is able to be easily cleaned.
+Ceilings are to be built at a height that is able to be easily cleaned and with the minimum height required by the Australian Building Code.
 The ceiling must be:

-- free of open joins, cracks or crevices, - tightly joined, sealed and dust proof at any joins.
+- free of open joins, cracks or crevices - tightly joined, sealed and dust proof at any joins.